cbetterley/web-analytics-for-campaigns/ab-test-metrics/results-visualization.md

 # Visualizing AB Test Results

-We created a Tableau report to visualize the data in {ab_variant_inference}.
-The report consisted of the following:
+We created a Tableau report to visualize the data in {ab_variant_inference} and made it available to all experiment owners, developers, and analysts.
+The report consists of the following:

 ## Filters